Part I: Story of a Reluctant Entrepreneur

 - Lease.
 I wish I would have negotiated the rent down or the purchase price if the landlord wouldn’t give on the rent, for the first 1-2 years at least.
 Although the space is reasonable in SLO compared commercially, that doesn’t mean it works for my business potential and I can’t know that until I’m in it.
 Even with all the books and P&Ls shared with me, I didn’t really know what it took until I was doing it or what the market was like until I was working it in this way.

 - Savings.
 If we should have 6 months to a year of savings as individuals, we should have that as businesses.
 That means I should have had $100-$200k set aside for hard times.
 I had NOWHERE near that and regret that some of my tribe could tell I was stressed financially.
 Sorry about that, guys.

-This post is part of a series I’m sharing on my experience owning and operating my own yoga studio in SLO, CA from 2011-2016.
-We shall see how this unfolds.
+I’m hoping to make this post part of a series on my experience owning and operating a yoga studio in SLO, CA from 2011-2016.
+We shall see how it unfolds.
 Next time, I’ll be writing on What I Did Right and would do again!
 Let me know if you have any thing you’d like to hear more about!